fonsecapeter/jarvs/README.md

 ![jarvs_email](app/design/jarvs_email.png)

 Because these core features run off of bash scripts (in ~/.jarvs) - you can set up some very helpful crontab jobs.
 I keep a weekly email every monday at 10:00 am and a matching report.
 To set this up, just open a terminal and type `crontab -e` - this will open the crontab in nano.
-Go to the bottom (after all the lines beginning with `#`) and add:
+Go to the bottom (after all the lines beginning with `#`) and add your commands.
+I added:
 ```bash
 0 10 * * mon /home/peter/.jarvs/RVS_emailer.sh
 0 10 * * mon /home/peter/.jarvs/RVS_reporter.sh